 Sharing Our Seas and Shores

-Coastal areas have unique importance for many species of birds, offering breeding sites as well as rich sources of food for migratory stopovers.
+Coastal areas have a unique importance for many species of birds, offering breeding sites as well as rich sources of food for migratory stopovers.
 Oceans also support a large number of seafaring birds that depend on healthy waters for feeding and safe islands for nesting.
 Unfortunately, our seas and shores are under threat.

 Booming coastal development and recreational use of beaches are rapidly eroding vital habitat for birds and other wildlife.
 Overfishing threatens the food supply for birds—and, in the long-term, for people, too.
 Sea-level rise jeopardizes nesting habitat on beaches and islands at the same time that it puts coastal communities at risk.
 Beaches are critical nesting and migratory habitat for many species, including Piping Plovers, Common Terns, Least Terns, and American Oystercatchers.